Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: March 22, 2020

+**Today's Progress**: Finished PERN todo app which includes adding, editing and deleting a todo.
+It has a RESTFUL api with crud functionality.

+**Thoughts**: I will most likely be adding an additional feature to the app just to wrap my head around the app.
+Creating one or more columns in the database, one or more buttons to each todo or just working a little on the styling of the application.

+**Experimented with**: Using the id of data from the backend as the id inside of the modal.

+**Keywords/commands**:
+`data-target={\`#id\${todo.todo_id}\`}`

 ### Day 19: March 21, 2020

 **Today's Progress**: Work with the PERN stack (Postgresql, Express, ReactJS, Node) following along [this tutorial](https://www.youtube.com/watch?v=ldYcgPKEZC8&list=PLDYvKtwxa9g39626F5PhHborthRAKaI6v&index=2&t=0s).